webnetweaver/hybrid-menu/README.md

 Additionally, the menu system requires five parts:

 1. A unique root html element for each separate dropdown menu.
-Usually a styled <ul> element.
+Usually styled <ul> element.
 2. A list of individual menu html elements within each dropdown root element.
 Usually a styled <li> element.
 3. Anchor links(<a>) within each menu element.
 4. A container element containing all menu root elements.
 Usually a styled <div> element.